0alter0/blooketstreamfinderV2/README.md

 Thanks DannyDan for helping with V2

 # INFO
-Until BlooketBot is moved/fixed, it'll work on the site.
-For now, use BCP (Blooket Cheats Plus)
+BlooketBot has currently been removed from the site.
+It is unclear if it'll be added back.